-1A) the access-class field set to one of "3GPP-GERAN", "3GPP-UTRAN", "3GPP-E-UTRAN", "3GPP-NR", "3GPP-WLAN", "3GPP-GAN", "3GPP-HSPA", "3GPP2", "untrusted-non-3GPP-VIRTUAL-EPC", "VIRTUAL-no-PS", or "WLAN-no-PS" as appropriate to the technology in use.
+1A) the access-class field set to one of "3GPP-GERAN", "3GPP-UTRAN", "3GPP-E-UTRAN", "3GPP-NR", "3GPP-NR-U", "3GPP-WLAN", "3GPP-GAN", "3GPP-HSPA", "3GPP2", "untrusted-non-3GPP-VIRTUAL-EPC", "VIRTUAL-no-PS", or "WLAN-no-PS" as appropriate to the technology in use.
 The access-class field set to "untrusted-non-3GPP-VIRTUAL-EPC" indicates the IP-CAN associated with an EPC based untrusted non-3GPP access with unknown radio access technology.
 The access-class field set to "VIRTUAL-no-PS" indicates an IP-CAN associated with an unknown radio access technology, such that the IP-CAN is not provided by the packet switched domain of the PLMN of the P-CSCF.
 The access-class field set to "WLAN-no-PS" indicates an IP-CAN associated with WLAN, such that the IP-CAN is not provided by the packet switched domain of the PLMN of the P-CSCF.